Loran-ash/Snake-Game-Using-Visual-Basic/README.md

 You need to download Visual Basic to open this file though it's hard to get nowadays. lol

 Click on Label1 button to start the game.
-Click on Label2 button to start a new round.